Photon-HDF5/photon-hdf5-labview-write/README.md

 # photon-hdf5-labview-write
-Example of how to write the files needed to use phforge, and how to call phforge in LabVIEW.
-(To learn more about phforge, please visit: https://github.com/Photon-HDF5/phforge).
+Example of how to write the files needed to use phforge, and how to call phforge in LabVIEW (to learn more about phforge, please visit: https://github.com/Photon-HDF5/phforge).

 This repository contains 5 LabVIEW (version 2010) VIs: